MASH UNITS

 Origin of the Mobile Army Surgical Hospital (MASH)

-The Mobile Army Surgical Hospital, or MASH as it quickly became known, was a new kind of organization, announced on 23 August 1945, at the very end of World War II.
+The Mobile Army Surgical Hospital, or MASH as it quickly became known, was a new kind of organization,

 Five MASH units were created on paper between 1948 and early 1950, but were not staffed or ready for combat when North Korea invaded South Korea on 25 June 1950.